-- base.
-In both cases, the resulting deferred tax asset affects goodwill (see paragraph 66); and - (d) certain assets may be carried at fair value, or may be revalued, without an equivalent adjustment being made for tax purposes (see paragraph 20).
-A deductible temporary difference arises if the tax base of the asset exceeds its carrying amount. - The reversal of deductible temporary differences results in deductions in determining taxable profits of future periods.
+- The reversal of deductible temporary differences results in deductions in determining taxable profits of future periods.
 However, economic benefits in the form of reductions in tax payments will flow to the entity only if it earns sufficient taxable profits against which the deductions can be offset.
+Therefore, an entity recognises deferred tax assets only when it is probable that taxable profits will be available against which the deductible temporary differences can be utilised. - When an entity assesses whether taxable profits will be available against which it can utilise a deductible temporary difference, it considers whether tax law restricts the sources of taxable profits against which it may make deductions on the reversal of that deductible temporary difference.
+If tax law imposes no such restrictions, an entity assesses a deductible temporary difference in combination with all of its other deductible temporary differences.
+However, if tax law restricts the utilisation of losses to deduction against income of a specific type, a deductible temporary difference is assessed in combination only with other deductible temporary differences of the appropriate type.

-Therefore, an entity recognises deferred tax assets only when it is probable that taxable profits will be available against which the deductible temporary differences can be utilised. - 28 It is probable that taxable profit will be available against which a deductible temporary difference can be utilised when there are sufficient taxable temporary differences relating to the same taxation authority and the same taxable entity which are expected to reverse: - (a) in the same period as the expected reversal of the deductible temporary difference; or - (b) in periods into which a tax loss arising from the deferred tax asset can be carried back or forward.
+- It is probable that taxable profit will be available against which a deductible temporary difference can be utilised when there are sufficient taxable temporary differences relating to the same taxable authority and the same taxable entity which are expected to reverse: - (a) in the same period as the expected reversal of the deductible temporary difference; or - (b) in periods into which a tax loss arising from the deferred tax asset can be carried back or forward.